Have you read my son’s traumatic accident Part 1 and Part 2?

 After the 60-day inpatient stay, we made the decision to stay in Colorado to join an intensive, 90-day outpatient program focusing on his upper body.
 We wanted to take every opportunity we could to see if his hands, triceps and chest muscles could work again.

 We moved into an extended-stay hotel and drove to the hospital 5 days a week.
 He had electric stimulation on 5 areas of his upper body everyday during therapy for 18 weeks.
-In addition to the occupational therapy we hired trainers from the PEAK center (a state of the art workout facility for those with neurological issues attached to Craig) every day to work with Cayden.
+In addition to the occupational therapy we hired trainers from the PEAK center (a state of the art workout facility, ajoined to Craig, for those with neurological issues) every day to work with Cayden.
 They worked him out hard and his body gained strength.
 Cayden loved this part of his day.

 Fridays we drove to another location for Cayden to receive massage and acupuncture.
 We didn’t want any opportunity to go to waste.